XLRSeatingBuck-Org/unity-car-jet/docs/technical-docs.md

 ![main class diagram](images/class_diagram.drawio.png)

+## Project Overview

+This simulation is set in a realistic 3D environment constructed using Cesium for Unity, allowing for accurate geospatial data integration.
+The environment was set up following the official Cesium documentation, enabling real-world terrain and building placement.
+The simulation supports both VR and non-VR modes, allowing users to switch seamlessly between the two.

 ## TitleController

 Simple ui logic for handling button presses to go to the correct scene from the starting scene.

 ## ExperienceDirector

-The top level class for the entire project.
-Stores the general state of the simulation, and reports what to do next back to the user.
+The top-level class for the entire project.
+Stores the general state of the simulation and determines what should happen next.
+It also tracks win/loss conditions and handles restarting or exiting the game.
-Also reports a win or loss back to the user, and restarts or exits the game.

 ## OsmLoader